-We've expanded our services in all areas of stroke, traumatic brain injury (TBI) and spinal cord injury (SCI) - far beyond my original expectations.
-We now provide a full continuum of care and support to a patient at each stage of his or her recovery.
+We've been able to expand our services in all areas of stroke, traumatic brain injury (TBI) and spinal cord injury (SCI) - far beyond my original expectations.
+We now are able to provide a full contimuum of care and support to a patient at each stage of his or her recovery.
 As an example, patients may enter our system through the inpatient stroke program at Brooks Rehabilitation Hospital, which is accredited by the Commission for the Accreditation of Rehabilitation Facilities (CARF) recognizing it as a specialty program.
-After traditional outpatient and home health therapies are completed, a patient may participate in our community-based programs or ultimately continue his or her recovery with our partnership with the North Florida YMCAs.
-In our Stroke Wellness programs, survivors can work on long-term lifestyle management with trained specialists.
+After traditional outpatient and home health therapies have been completed, a patient my participate in our communitybased programs or ultimately continue their recovery with our partnership with the North Florida YMCAs.
+In our stroke wellness programs, survivors can work on long term lifestyle management with trained specialists.